Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/1-SetVariable.md

-The following command exists : `babylon config platform set-variable`
+The following command exists: `babylon config platform set-variable`

 ???+ info "Help of the command"
     ```bash